richashworth/planningpoker/planningpoker-web/README.md

 https://planningpoker-tool.herokuapp.com

 ## Running the application
-The easiest way to run the app locally is with docker-compose:

-`docker-compose up`

-## Development
+Planning Poker is built with [Spring Boot](http://projects.spring.io/spring-boot).
 To build and run from the source code:

-`./gradlew`
+`./gradlew clientInstall bootRun`

 Alternatively, binaries for the latest release can be found [here](https://github.com/richashworth/planningpoker/releases/latest).